Clerk and the Council offices

 Penny is employed as part-time Office Assistant/Receptionist.
 Her duties include: dealing with phone and walk-in queries from members of the public, funeral directors, stone masons, councillors, facility users, outside organisations and local authorities.
 She is responsible for day-to-day office work, purchase orders, post, recording incoming invoices and keeping the information on the website current.
 Once Penny has been trained, she will help Gail with Burial enquiries from Funeral Directors and the public for funerals at Wooburn & Bourne End Cemetery.
 She will maintain the Burial Records, paperwork and maps showing the location of each grave, along with arranging ashes interment and grave tablet wording and recording, in Gail's absence.

-Roland, our Groundsman, has been joined by an assistant, Shane, and together they are responsible for ensuring all Council owned land, facilities and machinery are maintained and where possible, improved, in accordance with the Council’s wishes.
-Since the Parish Council no longer employ contractors to cut the grass in the open spaces, Roland and Shane take pride in keeping the park, the green, all the play areas and the cemetery lookng well groomed.
+Roland, our Groundsman, has been joined by an assistant, Shane and Tom, and together they are responsible for ensuring all Council owned land, facilities and machinery are maintained and where possible, improved, in accordance with the Council’s wishes.
+Since the Parish Council no longer employ contractors to cut the grass in the open spaces, Roland, Shane and Tom take pride in keeping the park, the green, all the play areas and the cemetery lookng well groomed.
 They also empty the litter bins, repair the play equipment where possible, and make sure agendas and posters are displayed and up-to-date in all 5 Parish notice boards.